Staff profile

 About

-I joined University of Derby in February 2023 from the University of Hertfordshire, where I functioned as a Lecturer in law across the undergraduate and postgraduate programmes, such as the leadership of LLM Corporate governance and Company law.
-I have undertaken diverse duties in Higher Education in the form of curriculum and module development and engagement in research activities.
-My peer-reviewed articles and other research outputs, which includes ‘African Continental Free Trade Area: Promises and Perils’, in Tom Mortimer & Chrispas Nyombi “Rebalancing International Investment Agreements in Favour of Host States” (Wildly, Simmonds & Hill Publishing, 2018), have been published in reputable journals such as International Company and Commercial Law Review.
+I joined the University of Derby in February 2023 from the University of Hertfordshire, where I functioned as a Lecturer in law across the undergraduate and postgraduate programmes.
+I have undertaken diverse duties in Higher Education, in the form of curriculum and module development and engagement in research activities.
+My peer-reviewed articles and other research outputs, which includes ‘African Continental Free Trade Area: Promises and Perils’, in Tom Mortimer & Chrispas Nyombi “Rebalancing International Investment Agreements in Favour of Host States” (Wildly, Simmonds & Hill Publishing, 2018), have been published by reputable publishers.

-I regularly attend and participate at conferences where I present my research outputs.
-These includes SOAS Arbitration in Africa Conference, Kigali Rwanda (2018), University of Derby Law School Conference on Global Governance and International Law (2022) and Canterbury Christ Church University International Law in Context Conference (2018).
-Similarly, I deliver talks to distinguished audiences, mentor aspiring PhD researchers and provide advisory services to public bodies and private entities.
+I regularly attend and participate in conferences where I present my research outputs.
+These include the SOAS Arbitration in Africa Conference, Kigali Rwanda (2018), The University of Derby Law School Conference on Global Governance and International Law (2022) and the Canterbury Christ Church University International Law in Context Conference (2018).
+Similarly, I deliver talks to diverse audiences, supervise and mentor PhD researchers, and provide advisory services to public institutions and private organisations.

 Teaching responsibilities

 I have taught and possess expertise across a broad range of undergraduate and postgraduate modules.
-These includes:
+These include:

 Professional interests

-I have active interest and an expert in the interaction between law and regulation of business.
-In essence, with capitalism being the prominent form of business expeditions, I engage in researching how the nuances and seemingly conflict of achieving private entrepreneurial objectives and promotion of sustainable developmental goals can be resolved.
-Similarly, I painstakingly engage in producing International Investment protection proposals and policies that can be deployed by States to regulate the activities of Multinational Corporations.
-As a corollary, I possess an abiding interest in the resolution of International Investment disputes, via either Investment arbitration or Court system, and the protection of States and investor interests through the development of progressive investment polices and innovative treaty-making.
+I have an active interest and am an expert in the interaction between law and regulation of business.
+In essence, with capitalism being the prominent form of business expedition, I engage in researching how the nuances and seemingly conflict of achieving private entrepreneurial objectives and promotion of sustainable developmental goals can be resolved.
+Similarly, I painstakingly engage in producing international investment protection proposals and policies, that can be deployed by States to regulate trade and investment.
+As a corollary, I possess an abiding interest in the resolution of investor-state disputes, via either investment arbitration or investment court system.
+Last but not least, I advise corporations on the protection of investor interests through the development and deployment of progressive investment policies, to advance enterprise and achieve sustainability in business.

 Research interests

-My research interests are within the realm of International Investment law, business and corporate law.
-This means that research subjects relating to investor-state dispute settlement, Investment and commercial arbitration, The African Continental Free Trade Area (AfCFTA) and its Investment Protocol, Business and foreign investment protection, capitalism, climate change and environmental preservation as well as multinational business and promotion of sustainable development, are primarily accommodated and within my areas of expertise.
+My research interests are within the realm of International Investment law, corporate law, Public International law and sustainable development.
+This means that research subjects relating to Investor-state dispute settlement, Investment and commercial arbitration, The African Continental Free Trade Area (AfCFTA) and its Investment Protocol, Business and foreign investment protection, capitalism, climate change, environmental preservation, multinational business protection and promotion of sustainable development, are primarily accommodated.

 Membership of professional bodies